 The department’s graduate offerings in dance include the MA Plan A, the MA Plan B, and the MFA.
 The GRE is not required for admission to any of the master’s in dance program; for foreign students the minimum TOEFL score is 600.
 The MA Plan A requires a written thesis.
 In Plan B, the candidate takes additional course work and develops a capstone project or paper.
 The MFA requires a performance and choreography thesis with an accompanying written document.
 Dance candidates for all graduate degrees must demonstrate an adequate undergraduate background in dance or a related field, present a sample of written work such as a major paper,and submit three letters of recommendation sent directly to the dance department.
-MFA candidates in dance must also submit a DVD sample of their choreography and performance.
+MFA candidates in dance must also submit video samples of their choreography and performance.

 The application deadline for the fall semester is February 1 (January 15 for foreign applicants).
 The spring semester application deadline is September 1 (August 1 for foreign applicants).
 Upon the successful completion of 12 graduate credit hours within the department, the elimination of any undergraduate deficiencies, and (for MFA students) the presentation of an acceptable example of creative work (the qualifying dance) the student may be admitted to candidacy.